pulumi/docs/content/docs/concepts/secrets.md

 {{% choosable language yaml %}}

 - Setting `configuration.${KEY}.Secret: true` when reading a value from the config.
-- Calling `Fn::Secret` to construct a secret from an existing value.
+- Calling `fn::secret` to construct a secret from an existing value.

 {{% /choosable %}}